Scottish cranachan with raspberries has to be one of the quickest desserts to make.

 - Baileys Crème brûlée

-- Double cream - use Greek yogurt, crème fraiche or mascarpone cheese
+- Double cream - use full fat Greek yogurt, crème fraiche or mascarpone cheese.
+No need to whip, just fold the ingredients together.

 📖 Variations

-- Raspberries - use blueberries, strawberries, loganberries, peaches or nectarines.
+- Fruity - use blueberries, strawberries, loganberries, peaches or nectarines.

 - Refrigerator - use within a day of preparation.